vegaprotocol/specs/protocol/0006-POSI-positions_core.md

 ## Updating position size

 Position size is a number that represents the net transacted volume of a trader in the market.
 The position size is therefore only ever updated when a trader is party to a trade.
 A trade (and therefore a position) may be of any size that is a multiple of the smallest number that can be represented given the `Position Decimal Places` specified in the [Market Framework](./0001-MKTF-market_framework.md).
+Note that negative PDP e.g. -2 means the smallest size is 100.

 The Position core functionality processes each trade in the following way: